The Atomic Boolean

 Push versus pull principle

-Obviously, I cheated a little.
-There is one difference between the synchronisation of the threads with the condition variable and the atomic boolean.
-The condition variable notifies the waiting thread (condVar.notify()), that it should proceed with its work.
-But the waiting thread with the atomic boolean checks, if the sender is done with its work (dataRead= true).
+I cheated a little.
+One difference exists between the synchronization of the threads with the condition variable and the atomic boolean.
+The condition variable notifies the waiting thread (condVar.notify()) that it should proceed with its work.
+But the waiting thread with the atomic boolean checks if the sender is done with its work (dataRead= true).

 The condition variable notifies the waiting thread (push principle).
 The atomic boolean repeatedly asks for the value (pull principle).